 If you have created or marketed a mobile app before then you have probably heard of AppsFlyer.
 It’s an attribution platform that’s specific to mobile advertising.

-With AppsFlyer, you can attribute acquisitions to their source.
-Thus, you can tell if someone downloaded your app as a result of social media, paid search.
+With AppsFlyer, you can attribute acquisitions to their source using each device’s advertising ID.
+Thus, you can tell if someone downloaded your app as a result of social media or paid search.
+AppsFlyer supports multiple Google Ads accounts for the same app.

 The attribution platform also allows you to track whether app installs occurred as a result of a TV commercial with its feature called TV Attribution.

-If you’re running Google Ads campaigns then you can track which keywords generate the most app installs by integrating AppFlyer with the Google Ads platform.
+If you’re running Google Ads campaigns then you can track which keywords generate the most app installs by integrating AppsFlyer with the Google Ads platform.

 How to Integrate AppsFlyer and Google Ads